octobercms/october/modules/backend/widgets/table/README.md

 ### Options

 The options below are listed in the JavaScript notation.
-Corresponding data attribtues would look like `data-client-data-source-class`.
+Corresponding data attributes would look like `data-client-data-source-class`.

 - `clientDataSourceСlass` (default is **client**)- specifies the client-side data source class.
 There are two data source classes supported on the client side - **client** and **server**.
 - `data` - specifies the data in JSON format for the **client**.
 - `recordsPerPage` - specifies how many records per page to display.
 If the value is not defined or `false` or `null`, the pagination feature is disabled and all records are displayed.
+Pagination and `rowSorting` cannot be used in the same time.
 - `columns` - column definitions in JSON format, see the server-side column definition format below.
+- `rowSorting` - enables the drag & drop row sorting.
+The sorting cannot be used with the pagination (`recordsPerPage` is not `null` or `false`).

+## Client-side helper classes

+Some auxiliary code is factored out from the table class to helper classes.
+The helper classes are defined in the **$.oc.table.helper** namespace.

+    - **table.helper.navigation.js** - implements the keyboard navigation within the table and pagination.

 ## Data sources ($.oc.table.datasource)

+### Adding and removing records

+Adding and removing records is an asynchronous process that involves updating records in the dataset.

+When a user adds a record, the table object calls the `addRecord(data, offset, count, onSuccess)` method of the data source.
+The data source adds an empty record to the underlying data set and calls the `onSuccess` callback parameter passed to the method.
+In the `onSuccess` handler the table object rebuilds the table and focuses a field in the new row.

+When user deletes a record, the table object calls the `deleteRecord(index, offset, count, onSuccess)` method of the data source.
+The data source removes the record from the underlying dataset and calls the `onSuccess` callback parameter, passing records of the current page (determined with the `offset` and `count` parameters) to the callback.

+The `onSuccess` callback parameters are: data (records), count.

 ### Client memory data source ($.oc.table.datasource.client)